top of page

 She brings to her virtual classroom her unique perspective on the lives of other cultures.
 She has a passion for teaching critical thinking and research skills through the study of history and utilizing project-based learning and educational technology.

 While in graduate school, she interned in Washington, DC at the Smithsonian's National Museum of African American History and Culture and received special funding from the Smithsonian Minority Awards Program.
 She has both curated and assisted with exhibits that have been featured in the Dr. Pepper Museum (Waco, TX), Fort House-Historic Waco Foundation (Waco, TX), the Witte Museum (San Antonio, TX), the George H.W.
 Bush Presidential Library and Museum (College Station, TX), and the Bob Bullock Texas State History Museum (Austin, TX).
 Her philanthropic pursuits include holding leadership positions in the Junior League of Austin, Austin Young Nonprofit Professionals, Austin Young Chamber, and serves on the board of directors for Camp Agape, a grief support camp for bereaved children.
+She currently serves as a director of funding for an art museum.

 *

-Charis Nelson, also a homeschool alumna, is a distinguished figure in business and civil service, seamlessly merging her dedication to community with her professional aspirations.
+Charis Nelson, BA, also a homeschool alumna, is a distinguished figure in business and civil service, seamlessly merging her dedication to community with her professional aspirations.
 Growing up, Charis developed an early passion for leadership and public service by immersing herself in the Civil Air Patrol, Girl Scouts, and Texas Bluebonnet Girls State.

 Charis holds a Bachelor of Arts in Political Science from Baylor University, where she triple-minored in entrepreneurship, marketing, and criminal justice.
 Prior to attending Baylor, Charis was enrolled at Austin Community College (ACC) and interned in the 86th Texas Legislature, leading her to co-found the Government and Political Science Club at ACC.
 Once she transferred to Baylor, Charis became president of Baylor's largest student organization, the Residence Hall Association.